 After graduating high school with honours, Diana married Robert at 19 and then graduated with a Bachelor of Science in Home Economics when she was 7 months pregnant with her first child.
 Later she returned to University of Manitoba where she received a Master of Social Work with Honours and was on the Dean’s List.

 She taught junior high home economics and instructed night school students in those fine arts.
-Then, during her twenty-five years as a clinical social worker, she taught at a community college, was a field instructor for schools of social work at the University of Manitoba and the University of British Columbia, and worked as a therapist in a variety of settings.
+Then, during her twenty-five years as a clinical social worker, she taught at a community college, was a field instructor for the School of Social Work at the University of Manitoba and the University of British Columbia, and worked as a therapist in a variety of settings.

 Writing was always the dream.
 In her early years of marriage, she was a member of the Manitoba Authors Association.
 Later, she became the editor of the Child Guidance Clinic Newsletter, published an academic article, and wrote travel and fitness articles for city newspapers.
 In 1985, she became a freelance writer for CBC Television’s Sports Journal.
 One of her highlights was covering the first all-female crew to sail from Victoria to Maui.

 Along the way, Diana’s love of language took her into the field of acting.
 With her children grown, and while still working as a social worker, she studied scene study with Mel Tuck at Gastown Actors Studio and Carol Rosenfeld of HB studios.
 Since then, she’s worked on TV series, (such as X-Files and The Commish), commercials and movies of the week, (such as Scared Silent and As Time Runs Out).
 Her acting credits here.

 She also wrote three screenplays, one of which got the attention of Jody Foster’s agent in L.A.
 Her acting career slowed in 1998 when she and her husband moved to Vancouver Island because they wanted to be close to one of their daughters.
 Though she missed working in front of the camera, she co-produced a few short films and co-wrote one.

 Together with her husband, Robert, Diana has traveled throughout North America, South America, Europe, Asia, and the Middle East.